Mae Sai Border Crossing and Tachileik Day Trip

 It is also possible to ride a motorbike from Chiang Rai to Mae Sai, though not a very pleasant road.
 The main highway is frequented by many trucks, and alternate routes can be difficult to navigate.
 A motorbike ride from Chiang Rai to Mae Sai takes about 2 to 2.5 hours one way.

-On the Thai side, the market runs along the left-hand side of Phahonyothin up to the border which is divided by the Ruak River.
+On the Thai side, the market is on the left-hand side of Phahonyothin Road up to the border along the Ruak River.
 You will find all sorts of goods from home appliances and power tools to tea, clothing and tacky souvenirs.

 Walk through the narrow undercover alleyways in the market to stumble upon small cafes and restaurants.
 One particularly interesting store is the Cowboy Café (location) which has a nice little courtyard out the back, a great place to relax for an hour with an iced coffee.